Powerful Health Benefits of Cucumbers

 Can you believe summer is almost here?
 Well, it is!
 And the warm weather brings about an abundance of delicious fruits and vegetables bursting with nutrients our bodies need to thrive.
 So...in this article, I’d like to highlight one of my all-time favorite summer fruits.
 Cucumber!
 And yes, I said fruit.
 Because technically, cucumbers are the fruit of the plant.

 They actually belong to the same family as winter squash and melons.
 However, most people refer to them as veggies.
 Either way, I’m obsessed with cucumbers.
-Because they contribute to good health and keep you slim.
+Because they are so good for you!
+They contribute to good health and keep you slim.
 Plus, they work miracles when it comes to your skin.
 What more could you ask for?!
-So let’s explore the key benefits of cucumbers…

 Your body is made up of approximately 60% water.
 And every cell in your body needs water to thrive, including your skin cells.
 Otherwise, they just shrivel up and die.
 When this happens, your body becomes sluggish.
 Which causes fatigue, weight gain, constipation, headaches, and much more.

-Antioxidants are necessary to protect your cells from free radicals.
+Cucumbers are good for you because they have the antioxidants necessary to protect your cells from free radicals.
 Some antioxidants can also repair cellular damage, prevent free radicals from being formed from certain toxins, and even prevent cancerous cells from growing.
 Essentially, antioxidants are the key to optimal health as well as slowing down the aging process–inside and out.
 And the antioxidants in cucumbers specifically have been linked to reducing inflammation, preventing cancer, and improving heart health.
 Yes, please!

 Inflammation is at the core of all modern diseases.
 So eating anti-inflammatory foods, such as cucumbers, is a must to stay healthy and slim.
 Plus, the anti-inflammatory nature of cucumbers (and water content) explains why they are so popular when it comes to your skin.
 And I’m talking about eating them as well as applying them topically.
 If you haven’t experienced it yourself, you’ve probably at least seen pictures of women with cucumber slices on their eyes.
 Well, we do this specifically to soothe and reduce puffy eyes.